agr1996/jwt-pizza/penetrationTesting/peerTest.md

 | Corrections    | Sanitize user inputs.
 I attempted some sql injection to add a value of 1 for the user ID to make a new administrator but due to my unfamiliarity with sql injection I was unable to exploit the vulnerability in the time we agreed on for our peer testing|

 ## Conclusion

+### Personal Findings: Vincent Reiley

+I learned that one of the easiest ways to get in at least for jwtpizza was to access it through default users.
+My partner’s approach and mine was initially the same: Access the admin user.
+However, I hadn’t changed mine, whereas Andrew had.
+Not having changed that left a huge vulnerability in my jwtpizza.
+My second attempt attacked the default franchisee user, through which I was able to delete those stores.
+I learned that if default users are left long-term, they can cause some serious problems, and should probably go through some form of two-factor authentication or regular password changes.

+### Personal Findings: Andrew Redd

+This was a really good thought exercise of how to strengthen an application.
+I realized that penetration testing requires creativity thinking of all the ways someone may exploit a vulnerability.
+I had changed the default Admin password to prevent my partner from from having administrator access, but I forgot to change one of the default franchise owner accounts.
+Vincent was able to exploit this oversight and gained a majority of access to my application and deleted franchises and users.
+Even though I had disabled the edit user function I had oversight on other accounts.
+It also isn't the easiest to exploit vulnerabilities even if you are aware of them.
+I attempted to figure out some sql injection to change another account to an administrator but failed because I wasn't sure how to enter it in properly to the field.